 Sometimes the line between personal and Company benefits is difficult to draw, and sometimes there are both personal and Company benefits in certain activities.
 Directors, officers and employees who intend to make use of Company property or services in a manner not solely for the benefit of the Company should consult beforehand with the CEO and the General Counsel.

 8. Fair Dealing

 Each employee, officer and director of the Company should endeavor to deal fairly with customers, suppliers, competitors, the public and one another at all times and in accordance with ethical business practices.
 No one should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
 No bribes, kickbacks or other similar payments in any form shall be made directly or indirectly to or for anyone for the purpose of obtaining or retaining business or obtaining any other favorable action.
-The Company and the employee, officer or director involved may be subject to disciplinary action as well as potential civil or criminal liability for violation of this policy.
+The Company and the employee, officer or director involved may be subject to disciplinary action as well as potential civil or criminal liability for failure to comply with these rules.

 Occasional business gifts to and entertainment of non-government employees in connection with business discussions or the development of business relationships are generally deemed appropriate in the conduct of Company business.
-However, these gifts should be given infrequently and their value should be modest.
+However, these gifts should be given infrequently and their value should be modest and must be done in accordance with applicable law (including local law in non-U.S. jurisdictions).
 Gifts or entertainment in any form that would likely result in a feeling or expectation of personal obligation should not be extended or accepted.